Semidefinite programming relaxations for quantum correlations: Quantum nonlocality

 for all $a$ and $x$.
-Operationally, the statistics of compatible measurements can be simulated by measuring the ``parent'' measurement $\{M_{\lambda}\}_\lambda$ and then post-processing the results.
+Operationally, the statistics of compatible measurements can be simulated by measuring the ``parent'' measurement $\{M_{\lambda}\}_\lambda$ and then postprocessing the results.
 If such a decomposition does not exist then we say that the measurements are incompatible.

-It is well known that incompatible measurements are necessary for Bell nonlocality~\cite{Fine1982}, although not sufficient~\cite{Bene2018}.
+It is well known that incompatible measurements are necessary for Bell nonlocality~\cite{Fine1982}, although not sufficient~\cite{Bene2018,Hirsch2018}.
 However, when a party in a Bell test has access to more than two measurements it is possible that some subsets of their measurements are compatible whilst the entire set of measurements remains incompatible.
 A collection of subsets for which the measurements are compatible is referred to as a compatibility structure.
 In~\citet{Quintino2019} the authors investigate how different compatibility structures can be device-independently ruled out by large enough Bell inequality violations.
 From the perspective of nonlocality, if the behaviour is restricted to the subsets of inputs for which the measurements are compatible then it necessarily becomes local.
-Thus by combining linear programming constraints for compatible subsets~(see~Eq.~\eqref{LHVLP}) together with the NPA hierarchy it is possible to explore relaxations of the sets of correlations with different compatibility structures and in turn find Bell-like inequalities that rule out different structures in a device-independent manner.
+Thus by combining linear programming constraints for compatible subsets~(see~Eq.~\eqref{LHVLP}) with the NPA hierarchy it is possible to explore relaxations of the sets of correlations with different compatibility structures and in turn find Bell-like inequalities that rule out different structures in a device-independent manner.

 Once the presence of measurement incompatibility has been device-independently detected, a natural follow-up question is whether the degree of incompatibility can be quantified.
 One such measure of incompatibility is the so-called incompatibility robustness~\cite{Haapasalo2015,Uola2015}.
-For a collection of measurements $\{A_{a|x}\}_{a,x}$ it is defined as which roughly captures the amount of noise that one needs to add to the measurements $A_{a|x}$ in order to make them compatible.
-There are many other such measures of incompatibility and often these measures can themselves be expressed as SDPs~\cite{Guhne2021}.
+For a collection of measurements $\{A_{a|x}\}_{a,x}$ this is defined as

+which roughly captures the amount of noise, represented by a shift towards another set of POVMs $N_{a|x}$, that one needs to add to the measurements $A_{a|x}$ in order to make them compatible.
+There are many other such measures of incompatibility and these measures can often themselves be expressed as SDPs~\cite{Guhne2021}.
 This includes the incompatibility robustness which can be computed by the SDP

 where $D(a|x,\lambda)$ are deterministic distributions (recall Eq.~\eqref{lhsprimal}).